phenotypic/homebridge-nodemcu-relay/README.md

 #### Web Interface

 It is also worth noting that the script provides a web interface available at either `nodemcu.local` or the IP address of your NodeMCU.
 From the (very basic) web interface, you can control any of the features included in the script.
-However, it is importatnt to know that using the web interface to control the NodeMCU will **not** update the state in the Home app but can be useful if you have people in your home who do not have an Apple device.
+However, it is importatnt to know that using the web interface to control the NodeMCU may not update the state in the Home app depending on the plugin being used.
+However, the interface can be useful if you have people in your home who do not have an Apple device.

 ## Other features